krishrast/cse15l-lab-reports/index.md

 ![Image](lab18.png)

 Here, the argument given to the command was the relative path to the `messages` directory located in the working directory.
-The argument given was valid and the contents of that directory were listed.
+Since it wasn't given a file or any input to read from, the terminal sends a message that the arguemnt given was a terminal and reponds correctly to the users unusual input.

 ![Image](lab19.png)